 Make these easy, low carb quesadillas by filling a low carb tortilla with cooked shredded chicken and cheese, then toasting it in a skillet until the cheese is melted.
-Just like the nachos, sour cream, guacamole, and salsa are great pairings for this lunch!
+Just like the nachos, sour cream, guacamole, and homemade salsa are great pairings for this lunch!

 6. Grilled Chicken and Pesto